 Authorities, Accountabilities, and Responsibilities Board of Directors The Board of Directors (Board) is responsible for setting policy for MTS, including Transit Services.
 The Board is required to approve the ASP initial document and all updates.
 At its regular meetings, the Board receives periodic safety briefings from Bus Operations.
 The Board has delegated agency management to the CEO, subject to various adopted Board policies and legal requirements.
-The Board of Directors has designated the CEO as the Accountable Executive for the Agency.
+Accountable Executive The Board of Directors has designated the CEO as the Accountable Executive for the Agency.
 The Accountable Executive has ultimate responsibility for ensuring that SMS is effectively implemented and that action is taken, as necessary, to address substandard performance throughout the Agency.
-These responsibilities include: Establishing, implementing, and promoting the Safety Policy Statement; Authority over financial and human resources; Authority over all activities and operations; Authority over final risk assessment ranking; Authority over final mitigation(s) of hazards/unsafe conditions; Briefing the Board of Directors; and Responsibility for carrying out the Transit Asset Management (TAM) Plan.
+These responsibilities include: Establishing, implementing, and promoting the Safety Policy Statement; Authority over financial and human resources; Authority over final risk assessment ranking; Authority over final risk assessment ranking; Authority over final mitigation(s) of hazards/unsafe conditions; Briefing the Board of Directors; and Responsibility for carrying out the Transit Asset Management (TAM) Plan.
 The CEO has delegated the authority and the day-to-day responsibilities of the agency safety plan for Transit Services to the Chief Operating Officer (COO) of Transit Services.
-Accountable Executive The COO reports directly to the CEO and is responsible for ensuring that SMS is effectively implemented and that action is taken, as necessary, to address substandard performance throughout Transit Services.
-These responsibilities include: Implementing, and promoting the Safety Policy Statement; Authority over financial and human resources within Transit Services; Authority over all activities and operations within Transit Services; Authority over the risk assessment ranking within Transit Services; Authority over final mitigation(s) of hazards/unsafe conditions within Transit Service; and Briefing the Board of Directors on SMS related activities within Transit Services, as requested by the CEO.
+The COO reports directly to the CEO and is responsible for ensuring that SMS is effectively implemented and that action is taken, as necessary, to address substandard performance throughout Transit Services.
+These responsibilities include: Implementing, and promoting the Safety Policy Statement; Authority over final mitigation(s) of hazards/unsafe conditions services; Authority over final and human resources within Transit Services; Authority over final and human resources within Transit Services; Authority over final mitigation(s) of hazards/unsafe conditions within Transit Services; and Briefing the Board of Directors on SMS related activities within Transit Services, as requested by the CEO.
 The COO will support and encourage an open dialogue between the Chief Safety Officer and the CEO.